-The Board, through the Remuneration Nominations Committee (RNC), periodically review the performance of senior executives.
-A review was performed in FY16 and the results have been incorporated into remuneration results.
-Details of the remuneration policies and the remuneration paid to Directors (Executive and Non-Executive) and executives are set out in the Remuneration section of the 2016 Annual Report.
+The Board, through the Remuneration and Nomination Committee (RNC), periodically reviews the performance of senior executives.
+A review was performed in FY17 and the results have been incorporated into remuneration results.
+Details of the remuneration policies and the remuneration paid to directors (executive and non-executive) and executives are set out in the Remuneration Report section of the 2017 Annual Report.